cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsinks/database.rst

 **columns:** Comma-separated list of columns in the specified table to export to.

+**columnCase:** Sets the case of the column names returned by the column check query.
+Possible options are ``upper`` or ``lower``.
+By default or for any other input, the column names are not modified and the names returned from the database are used as-is.
+Note that setting this property provides predictability of column name cases across different databases but might result in column name conflicts if multiple column names are the same when the case is ignored.
+(Optional)

 .. connection information from DBConfig.java

 **connectionString:** JDBC connection string including database name.